zhao-leihan/E-voting-with-Zytherion/README.md

 You may change the number if you want to simulate more blocks.

 ---
+## Fill your email in mailjet.py
+ node: please make the account in mail jet and than configuration with the python and cod

 ## 🌐 IP Configuration for P2P Nodes

 To connect this node with other nodes (Node 1 ↔ Node 2), you must manually edit the file: